Blog » Soft Skills Training

 Articulate 360, the leading e-learning platform, offers a platform designed to help you create engaging, interactive courses tailored to specific soft skills.
 Some key capabilities include:

-• Intuitive authoring for ALL course creators: With Articulate 360’s intuitive UI and integrated AI Assistant, you and your cross-functional collaborators can easily create effective sales training to boost sales performance.
+• Intuitive authoring for ALL course creators: With Articulate 360’s intuitive UI and integrated AI Assistant, you and your cross-functional collaborators can easily create effective training to boost performance.

 • Quizzes and knowledge checks: Provide your learners with immediate feedback, helping them identify areas for improvement and track their progress.

-• Helpful Templates: Get a head start on course creation with a library of templates on key sales topics such as prospecting, pipeline management, objection handling, and deal negotiation.
+• Helpful templates: Get a head start on course creation with a library of templates on key topics, from HR to sales training.

 By leveraging the capabilities of platforms like Articulate 360, organizations can ensure continuous development and a more dynamic approach to soft skills training.